 Drexel University Employee Applicants

-The EdD program only accepts 5 employees per academic year.
+The EdD program only accepts 5 benefit-eligible employees per academic year.
 Once the application submission cycle is closed, all employee applications will be reviewed and decisions will be made at that time with offers being extended to the top five competitive applications.
-The Drexel University employee application deadline for Fall 2023 is July 31, 2023.
+The Drexel University employee application deadline for Fall 2026 is July 15, 2026.

 Tuition